Academic Success Program

 About the Program

-The Admissions Committee selects admitted students to participate in the Summer Program if those students possess a strong likelihood of success in law school but would especially benefit from an extended orientation due to their LSAT score, undergraduate GPA, or other factors, such as their undergraduate major or the time since they have been enrolled in an academic program.
+The Admissions Committee selects admitted students to participate in the Summer Program if those students possess a strong likelihood of success in law school but would benefit from an extended orientation due to their LSAT score, undergraduate GPA, or other factors, such as their undergraduate major or the amount of time that has passed since they have been enrolled in an academic program.
 Because the Summer Program is not a performance-based or trial admissions program, all participants are expected to continue with their studies in the fall semester.
 Student feedback on the Summer Program has been overwhelmingly positive.

-The program is divided into two components, a doctrinal component and a skills component.
-Members of the School’s full-time faculty teach the doctrinal component of the program.
+The program is divided into two components: a doctrinal component and a skills component.
+Members of the law school’s full-time faculty teach the doctrinal component of the program.
 In this component, faculty members introduce the students to discrete legal concepts in two subject areas, such as Contracts, Torts, Property, or Constitutional Law.
-The students gain an understanding of the law-school classroom experience in a small-class setting that promotes advancement of their analytical skills.
+The students gain an understanding of the law school classroom experience in a small classroom setting that promotes advancement of their analytical skills.
 Dean Gantt and Professor Whittico lead the skills component of the program.
 In this component, they introduce students to skills that will enhance their law school learning experience.
 For instance, students learn basic techniques for briefing cases, outlining courses, and preparing for and taking law school examinations.
 They also learn tips regarding more fundamental skills, such as time management.
-In addition to the class meetings and individual assistance from faculty, law school graduate assistants selected as Academic Success Scholars provide support to program participants.
+In addition to class meetings and individual assistance from faculty, law school graduate assistants selected as Academic Success Scholars provide support to program participants.

 During these appointments, Professor Whittico addresses specific questions students have about study skills, time management, and other issues related to academic success.
 She provides select students with a self-assessment inventory to help them identify their strengths and areas for improvement.
-She also may go over with the students sample exam questions and answers and may review with them their course outlines and previous exams, if available.
-In the spring semester, Academic Success Scholars supplement the meetings conducted by Professor Whittico by holding one-on-one meetings with students who experienced academic difficulty during the fall semester.
+She may also go over with the students' sample exam questions and answers and may review their course outlines and previous exams if they are available.
+In the Spring Semester, Academic Success scholars supplement the meetings conducted by Professor Whittico by holding one-on-one meetings with students who experienced academic difficulty during the fall semester.